hynek/pgbg/.github/CONTRIBUTING.md

       """
   ```

-- If you add or change public APIs, tag the docstring using `..  versionadded:: 26.1.0 WHAT` or `..  versionchanged:: 26.1.0 WHAT`.
-  We follow [Calendar Versioning](https://calver.org/), so the next version will be the current with with the middle number incremented (for example, `24.1.0` -> `24.2.0`).

 - We use [Ruff](https://ruff.rs/) to sort our imports and format our code with a line length of 79 characters.
   As long as you run our full *tox* suite before committing, you won't have to spend any time on formatting your code at all.
-  If you don't, CI will catch it for you -- but that seems like a waste of everyone's time!
+  If you don't, CI will catch it for you – but that seems like a waste of everyone's time!

 ## Tests